What is OxyContin?

 - Anginal pain (chest pains)

 - Thoracic outlet syndrome

-Oxycontin, sometimes known as narcotics, is a pain medicine prescribed by doctors to treat persistent or severe pain.
+Oxycontin, sometimes known as narcotics, is prescribed by doctors to treat persistent or severe pain.

 People use this with chronic headaches and backaches, by patients healing from surgery or undergoing severe pain associated with cancer, and by children and adults who have gotten hurt playing sports or seriously injured in falls, auto accidents, or other incidents.